How to Install Google Chrome on Debian 12 or 11

 sudo apt install software-properties-common apt-transport-https ca-certificates curl -y

-Remember that your system may already have installed these packages as they are common dependencies.
+Remember that your system may have installed these packages as they are common dependencies.

 Import Google Chrome APT Repository

-The subsequent step to installing Google Chrome involves the incorporation of the Google Chrome repository.
+The subsequent step to installing Google Chrome involves incorporating the Google Chrome repository.
 This process begins with importing the GPG key for the digital signature.

 You can achieve this by executing the following command: